 which will suspend commits, and perform a checkpoint, and enter restore from logs mode.
+A special failover record is written to the tranlogs.
 Commits are disallowed.
-Do not shut down the master stone.
+Do not shut down the master stone; do not stop the logsender until all records have been transmitted to the slave.